MiledKalbourji/CSCI401W/sprint-reviews/sprint-review5.md

 *(Celebrate your successes!
 List major or minor accomplishments, breakthroughs, or moments of clarity.)*

 1. **Win 1**: My major win is with the GUI.
 Getting the functionality of toggle shift button to work.
-Then having the team to celebrate the sucess was stepping stone to motoivate to drive this project to its final stages.
+Then having the team to celebrate the sucess was stepping stone to motoivate to drive this project to its final stages. (miled)

 2. **Win 2**: